isomerpages/bca-buildsg/index.md

       title: Discover the Journey
       subtitle: About the BE Sector
       id: infopic
-      description: "From skyscrapers to green spaces, the sector  reflects Singapore’s dedication to creating a liveable and sustainable urban landscape. "
+      description: From skyscrapers to green spaces, the sector  reflects Singapore’s dedication to creating a liveable and sustainable urban landscape.
       button: LEARN MORE
       alt: Discover the Journey
       url: /about-built-environment-sector/